I have exposed an insane number of reward applications during the past three years.

 Of course, this is a complete lie because once you meet the condition, they will impose another condition.

-They are treating you like a fool because the more videos you watch, the more money they make.
+They treat you like a fool because the more videos you watch, the more money they make.

 They Will Never Pay You!